FINDING OLD FORTROSE

 High Street.

 Turn west (left) at the junction with the road to Rosemarkie into the east end of Fortrose High Street.
-Between the Church of Scotland (now closed) and the Police Station, the old East Watergate once led to the town clay-pit and the Doupac Well.
+Between the Church of Scotland (now closed) and the former Police Station building, the old East Watergate once led to the town clay-pit and the Doupac Well.
 Although this well, named after St Duthac of Tain, is no longer visible or accessible, it was once one of the two main water supplies to the town.

 The East Watergate leads into the steep and narrow road that crosses the Hill of Fortrose to Raddery.
 The views from this sunny hillside are superb and well worth the climb by day or evening when a myriad of lights across the Firth from Inverness, Culloden, Dalcross and Ardersier provide a nightly celebration.